 If your self-confidence has been shattered by the death of a loved one or a break-up, you may need counselling to help you overcome the shock and trauma.
 If your low self-esteem has been triggered by financial concerns or work issues, you may need to address these concerns and take control before you can begin to feel better.

 Most of us suffer from mild to moderate cases of low self-esteem which can be managed and improved on our own.
 Some people may take time to overcome the issues above and will learn how to build self-esteem as they gain more control over their lives.

-However if your issue seems chronic and you have a constant sense of low motivation, self-hatred and depression, you can get help to deal with it.
-Persistent low self-esteem not only destroys the quality of your life but can have a negative impact on your health and wellbeing.
-If you think you need a professional opinion, you can start by talking to your GP or reach out to a counselor online or at the local community health centre.
+However, if your issue seems chronic and you have a constant sense of low motivation, self-hatred and depression, you can get help to deal with it.
+Persistent low self-esteem not only destroys the quality of your life but can hurt your health and well-being.
+If you think you need a professional opinion, you can start by talking to your GP or reaching out to a counsellor online or at the local community health centre.